-The affirmative vote of the holders of at least a majority of the issued and outstanding shares of Common Stock present or represented and entitled to vote at the Meeting is required for the ratification of the appointment of auditors, abstaining shares will be considered present at the Meeting for this matter so that the effect of abstentions will be the equivalent of a "no" vote.
+The affirmative vote of the holders of at least a majority of the issued and outstanding shares of Common Stock present or represented and entitled to vote at the Meeting is required for the ratification of the appointment of auditors, for the current fiscal year.
+With respect to the ratification of the appointment of auditors, abstaining shares will be considered present at the Meeting for this matter so that the effect of abstentions will be the equivalent of a "no" vote.
 With respect to broker non-votes, the shares will not be considered present at the Meeting for this matter so that broker non-votes will have the practical effect of reducing the number of affirmative votes required to achieve a majority vote by reducing the total number of shares from which the majority is calculated.